 - 6. The following elements are necessary to obtain registration with the GOsC, an essential pre-cursor to lawful practice as an osteopath: - a.
 The award of an RQ the holder is capable of practice in accordance with the standards, conduct and the ethical requirements set out in the Osteopathic Practice Standards.
 This includes an assessment of fitness to practise. - b.
 Good health. - c.
 Good character. - d.
 Payment of the prescribed fee. - e.
 Professional indemnity insurance should be in place before beginning in practice. - 7.
-The purpose of this booklet is to provide guidance about the professional behaviour and fitness to practise expected of osteopathic students and the management of fitness to practise proceedings during study for the award of the RQ at Osteopathic Educational Institutions (OEIs).
-A complementary booklet for students, Guidance about Professional Behaviours and Fitness to Practise for Osteopathic Students is available on our website at www.osteopathy.org.uk. - 8.
+The purpose of this booklet is to provide guidance about the professional behaviour and fitness to practise expected of osteopathic students and the management of fitness to practise proceedings during study for the award of the RQ at an Osteopathic Educational Institution.
+A complementary booklet for students, Guidance about Professional Behaviours and Fitness to Practise for Osteopathic Students, is available on our website at www.osteopathy.org.uk. - 8.
 Additional information is also provided about the statutory requirements of 'good character' and 'good health' at the point of registration.
 The intention is that, normally, matters affecting student fitness to practise would be dealt with during the RQ course.
 It would be unusual for a matter to be dealt with at the point of awarding an RQ and then for registration to be refused as a result of further consideration of the same matter. - 9.
-Separately, the GOSC have also published separate booklets about the management of disability or health impairments to support students and OEIs.
-These booklets are called Students with a disability or health impairment: Guidance for Osteopathic Educational Institutions and Osteopathic Education and Training: Guidance for Applicants and Students with a disability or health impairment.
-They are available on our website at www.osteopathy.org.uk.
-They contain guidance which emphasises the legal responsibilities of the OEIs to support students and to make reasonable adjustments to support students in achieving standards.
+Separately, the GOsC have also published separate booklets about the management of disability or health impairments to support students and osteopathic educational institutions.
+These booklets are Students with a disability or health impairment: Guidance for Osteopathic Educational Institutions: and Guidance for Applicants and Students with a disability or health impairment.
+These contain guidance which emphasises the legal responsibilities of the educational institutions to support students and to make reasonable adjustments to support students in achieving standards.
 The guidance provides some helpful examples of reasonable adjustments that have been used in osteopathic education and training.
-OEIs must make reasonable adjustments for students with impairments to enable them to meet the competence standards if this is possible.
+Educational institutions must make reasonable adjustments for students with impairments to enable them to meet the competence standards, if this is possible.
 Reasonable adjustments should not be made to the competence standards themselves, but to the method of learning and (provided this can be done without compromising the competence standards) the way in which the student is assessed.